Texas AG Ken Paxton faces charges of corruption and bribery as his impeachment trial gets underway

 The fate of Paxton, 60, is in the hands of GOP senators with whom he served before winning a statewide race to take charge of the attorney general's office in 2015.
 The chamber includes his wife, state Sen. Angela Paxton, who can attend the trial but is barred from voting on whether her husband should be convicted or acquitted.

-Shortly before the historic proceedings began, Ken and Angela Paxton spoke for a few minutes on the Senate floor and shared a briefed kiss.
+Shortly before the trial began, Ken and Angela Paxton spoke for a few minutes on the Senate floor and shared a briefed kiss.

+The start of the trial suggested that Senate Republicans were prepared to entertain the case against him: Paxton had filed several motions seeking to dismiss the case right from the start, but those efforts were getting knocked down by the GOP's dominant majority in the chamber.

+“It is the Austin swamp,” said Kaci Sisk, who heads a group of conservative Paxton supporters near San Antonio and who arrived before sunrise to get a seat in the gallery.
+“This thing has been a sham from the start.”

 The Republican-led House of Representatives voted overwhelmingly to impeach Paxton in May, largely based on his former deputies' claims that the attorney general used his power to help a wealthy donor who reciprocated with favors, including hiring a woman with whom Paxton had an extramarital affair.
 The 20 articles of impeachment include abuse of public trust, unfitness for office and bribery.